Bachelor of Science in Computer Science (BSCS)

 - 27 hours of Computer Science Core courses

 - 21 hours of Computer Science Core Extension courses

 Electives/Prerequisites (7 hours)

 |CSCI 1200||Computer Science Principles||

 |CIST 1300||Introduction to Web Development||

-The college of IS&T has developed a series of courses that is required for students wishing to obtain a degree from the college.
+The College of IS&T has developed a series of courses that are required for students wishing to obtain a degree from the College.
 The development and implementation of this core curriculum is unique; it serves as a basis for preparing students to enter more advanced courses.
-The core curriculum is as follows (students are accountable for prerequisites of courses):
+The core curriculum is as follows (students are accountable for prerequisites courses):

 |CIST 1400||Introduction to Computer Programming||